rilhia/omni-endo-ai-mcp/README.md

 ---

 ### B5.
 Chat
-Start a new chat, select your model, make sure the omni-endo tools are enabled for the chat, and ask away.
+That's it, you are connected.
+From here, start a new chat any time, select your model, make sure the **omni-endo-ai-mcp** tool is enabled for the chat (step 4 above), and ask away.
 A good first question:

 > *"Check what date ranges you have in my diabetes data, then give me an overview of how I'm doing."*